 Merry cemetery in Sapanta – one of the best places to see in Romania

 Recommended by Karolina Klesta from Lazy travel blog A quaint cemetery lies in Sapanta, a small Romanian village in a picturesque valley within Maramures County.
-A colourful landmark that reminds us that death should not be feared, the Happy Cemetery has become one of the best places to visit in Romania.
+A colorful landmark that reminds us that death should not be feared, the Happy Cemetery has become one of the best places to visit in Romania.

-Within the Cimitrul Vesel (in Romanian), also known as the Merry Cemetery or Happy Cemetery, are 800 crosses that show the life of the bodies that they stand over through colourful pictures, limericks, and anecdotes.
+Within the Cimitrul Vesel (in Romanian), also known as the Merry Cemetery or Happy Cemetery, are 800 crosses that show the life of the bodies that they stand over through colorful pictures, limericks, and anecdotes.
 Established by a local poet and sculptor named Stan Ioan Patras, who begun carving witty lines and painting the crosses, the Merry Cemetery shows death from a different perspective.
 Read here other interesting facts about Romania.

 The Happy Cemetery is open from 10 AM to 6 PM, with ticket prices ranging from 2 Lei for children and 4 Lei for adults.
 For photos and videos, an extra 4 to 10 Lei will be charged.
 To get here, drive in the direction of Sighet until you reach Sapanta.
 From here just follow the signs to get to the cemetery.